Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is a tendon rupture diagnosed?

 Your healthcare provider will ask about your symptoms and what you were doing at the time of your injury.
-He will also ask about any medical conditions you have and medicines you take.
-He will examine your tendon and check how well you can move the area in different directions.
+Tell your provider about any medical conditions you have and medicines you take.
+Your provider will examine your tendon and check how well you can move the area in different directions.
 You may also need any of the following:

 - X-rays may show if the tendon has completely separated from the bone.